geraldc118/Twitter-Bot/README.md

 # Twitter-Bot

-# This is a twitter bot that i developed during my learning of python.
+ This is a Twitter bot that i developed during my learning of python.

-# I used Tweepy for this project as this allowed me access to the Api controls.
+ I used Tweepy for this project as this allowed me access to the Api controls.

-# Using version 1.1 of the twitter api
+ Using version 1.1 of the twitter api

-# I created the consumer keys and api keys to allow me access to my page.
+ I created the consumer keys and api keys to allow me access to my page.

-# To use the program use the tweet_your_own.py file to edit the code
-# tweet.favourite > tweet.follow
+ To use the program use the tweet_your_own.py file to edit the code: tweet.favourite > tweet.follow
-# The search string
+ The search string
-# How many actions to take.
+ How many actions to take.

-# A message can be changed to show that your action has been carried out in the console.
+ A message can be changed to show that your action has been carried out in the console.